 - 3. To create a simple insert action, to act as the first action in your application (after the operation start action), kindly follow the next steps: - a.
-Locate and open the $Empty\MAGES\Scene.unity$ scene. - b.
-From the Create Insert Action window, change the Path to store the action to Lesson0/Stage0/Action1/. - c.
+Locate and open the EmptyProject.unity scene. - b.
+From the Create Insert Action window, change the Path to store the action to Lesson0/Stage0/Action1/.
+This will create the folders if they are not already there.
+As we mentioned, we are following this file structure since this is the second Action of the operation (the first one is the OperationStart) - c.
 Set the Action Script Name to MyFirstInsertAction, or whichever name you prefer. - d.
-Create a 3D cube, through the Unity menu. - e.
+Create a 3D cube, through the Unity menu.

+- CreateInsertActionTemplate

+CreateInsertActionTemplate

+Path to store the action

+Include Hologram

+Open documentation page

+Generate Erinal Prefab

+Generate action script

+- e.
 Drag and drop the reference of this cube to the Interactable Prefab and Final Prefab fields.